Temperature Dependence of the Magnetic Penetration Depth and Nodal Gap Structure of UPt$_3$ from Small Angle Neutron Scattering

-To interpret our data in terms of the pairing symmetry of \UP, we provide a brief discussion of the nodal structures of the superconducting gap for the various candidate theories.
-In the low field and low temperature B-phase where all of the data shown in Fig.~\ref{lambdaVsT} were measured, the three predominate pairing models discussed earlier have three different nodal structures.
-For the E$_{2u}$ model,~\cite{Sauls_AdvPhys_1994} there are point nodes at the poles of the Fermi surface which open with quadratic wave-vector dispersion, and a line node around the equator of the Fermi surface that opens with linear dispersion.
-The E$_{1g}$ model \cite{Park_PRB_1996} also has point nodes at the poles, however these nodes open linearly.
+To interpret our data in terms of the pairing symmetry of \UP, we provide a brief discussion of the nodal structures of the superconducting gap.
+Gap profiles in the B-phase for various candidate models for the symmetry of the order parameter are shown on an ellipsoidal Fermi surface in the inset to Fig.~\ref{Fig7}b.
+In the low field and low temperature B-phase, where all of the data shown in Fig.~\ref{Fig6} were measured, the three predominate pairing models discussed earlier have three different nodal structures.
+For the E$_{2u}$ model~\cite{Sauls_AdvPhys_1994}, there are point nodes at the poles of the Fermi surface which open with quadratic wave-vector dispersion, and a line node around the equator of the Fermi surface that opens with linear dispersion.
+The E$_{1g}$ model~\cite{Park_PRB_1996} also has point nodes at the poles, however these nodes open linearly.
 Similar to E$_{2u}$, the E$_{1g}$ model also has a line node around the equator that opens linearly.
-The E$_{1u}$ model \cite{Tsutsumi_JPSJ_2012} has a somewhat more complicated gap structure in the B-phase, with point nodes at the poles that have a non-trivial dispersion and an antinode at the equator.
+The E$_{1u}$ model \cite{Tsutsumi_JPSJ_2012} has a somewhat more complicated gap structure in the B-phase, with point nodes at the poles that have linear dispersion and two line nodes in planes parallel to the equator where there is an antinode.
+Our measurements of $\lambda_1$ test the nodal structure on parts of the Fermi surface having a significant basal plane component of the Fermi velocity, while measurements of $\lambda_3$ are sensitive to the nodes where the Fermi velocity has a large $c$-axis component.

-Our measurements of \lam$_1$ are sensitive to the nodal structure at the equator, while those of \lam$_3$ are sensitive to the nodal structure at the poles.
-For a point node with quadratic dispersion, a linear temperature dependence of \lam\ is expected in the low temperature limit, while for a point node with linear dispersion, a T$^2$ temperature dependence of \lam\ is expected.
-Our observed linear dependence of \lam$_3$ is evidence for quadratic point nodes.
-For a line node with linear dispersion, a linear temperature dependence in \lam\ is predicted.
-And for an antinode along the equator, power-law temperature dependence should not occur.~\cite{Sauls_comm_2013} Our observed linear dependence of \lam$_1$ is evidence for a line node at the equator.
-Our conclusions of quadratic point nodes and an equatorial line node in the B-phase gap support E$_{2u}$ pairing symmetry.

-In summary, we have observed linear temperature dependence for both \lam$_1$ and \lam$_3$ at low temperatures, providing strong evidence for an equatorial line node and quadratic polar point nodes in the energy gap of \UP.
-Our results support the assignment of E$_{2u}$ pairing symmetry and are consistent with the conclusions from some other recent experiments.\cite{Strand_PRL_2009, Strand_Science_2010} However, there are still a number of unresolved questions concerning the nature of the order parameter in \UP\ including the importance of spin-orbit interaction and the spin structure of the order parameter,~\cite{Tou_PRL_1996, Tou_PRL_1998, Gannon_PRB_2012, Sauls_AdvPhys_1994, Tsutsumi_JPSJ_2012} as well as a direct observation of broken time reversal symmetry in the superconducting B-phase.\\